 Thanks to Luca in the Sony A7/A7r Italia Facebook group, I discovered that the adapter has an issue with this lens and three others (in total two Voigtländers and two Zeisses).
 You can see the official statement here.

 While I find the vignetting at f/1.1 not completely unpleasant as it adds a nice vintage effect, this shows how important it is to find a good adapter and the most expensive doesn’t necessarily perform better than a cheap one.
-I got my sample second hand at local store in France because I didn’t want to wait for an Amazon delivery as I only had a couple of days with the Leica glass and was away from home.
+I got my sample second hand at local store in France because I didn’t want to wait for a delivery as I only had a couple of days with the Leica glass and was away from home.
 But it is a very expense adapter that you can find new at around $200!

 Anyway, the real vignetting issue is at the extreme borders and a little crop solves the problem.
 The rest can be corrected in Lightroom.